 What Makes A Social Media Page Stand Out Positively?

 So, how can students boost their application with social media and present a good image to admissions officers?
 Students should think about how their posts indicate their character.
-Kids who show themselves as active members of their community will obviously look better, and posting about volunteer work, internships, and other extracurriculars can give you an advantage over other applicants.
+Kids who show themselves as active members of their community will obviously look better, and posting about volunteer work, internships, research opportunities, and other extracurriculars can give you an advantage over other applicants.
 Also showing off academic awards, events, and other hobbies and passions online can help your chances of being seen in a positive light.

 Again, most admissions officers are not looking at your social media.
 But on the off chance they are, it’s good to have a clean and well-rounded profile.